The world’s biggest brands trust Shopify Plus with their business.

-BigCommerce prides itself on resolving 90% of customer inquiries on the first call that lasts, on average, less than two minutes.
-Those are certainly impressive customer service metrics of which BigCommerce is rightfully proud.
-However, being able to handle nearly all support queries in a matter of 120 seconds or less offers valuable insight into the level of sophistication inherent in the average BigCommerce merchant.
+BigCommerce prides itself on resolving 90% of customer inquiries on the first call, lasting on average less than two minutes.
+These are certainly impressive customer service metrics.
+But handling nearly all support queries in a matter of 120 seconds or less reflects the level of business complexity for most BigCommerce merchants.

 Enterprise-level brands with complex operations require more than a quick phone call to migrate or launch successfully.

-That’s why Shopify Plus offers the industry’s largest network of support—including an expert team of Launch Engineers, Solution Engineers, front-end designers, Merchant Success Managers, and dedicated support staff—to ensure that your transition is smooth, fast, and painless.
-This is the case not only during migration and launch, but for the lifetime of our relationship:
+That’s why Shopify Plus offers the industry’s largest network of support—including an expert team of launch engineers, solution engineers, front-end developer, and dedicated support staff—to make sure your transition is smooth, fast, and painless.
+This starts with migration and launch, but doesn’t end there:

-- Our Merchant Acceleration Team regularly creates exclusive courses for Plus merchants
+- The merchant acceleration team regularly creates exclusive courses for Shopify Plus merchants

 From billing to development, themes to sales channels, analytics to automation, we’re with you every step of the way.

-Building out a thriving partner ecosystem hinges on offering merchants and partners innovative opportunities and solutions they can’t get anywhere else.
+A thriving partner ecosystem connects merchants and partners with innovative opportunities and solutions they can’t get anywhere else.

-It’s one reason third-parties judge the Shopify Plus ecosystem — one uniquely designed to benefit both merchants and partners — as more advanced, diverse, and stronger than that of BigCommerce.
+It’s one reason why third parties call the Shopify Plus partner and app ecosystem, designed to benefit both merchants and partners, as more advanced, diverse, and robust than what BigCommerce offers.

-Not surprisingly, a community of thousands of Shopify Experts has grown up around the nearly 3,000 enterprise merchants who rely on Shopify Plus to power their strategies.
-To ensure that Shopify Plus can accommodate the needs of large retailers, we created the Shopify Plus Partner Program, an award-winning, carefully-vetted collection of agencies, solutions, and technical providers.
+Not surprisingly, a community of thousands of Shopify Experts has grown up around the over 10,000 enterprise merchants who rely on Shopify Plus to power their strategies.
+To ensure that Shopify Plus can accommodate the needs of large retailers, we created the Shopify Plus Partner Program, an award-winning, carefully vetted collection of agencies, solutions, and technical providers.
 These include:

-- Solutions partners: designers and developers that specialize in Shopify Plus themes, app integration, and customization.
+- Solutions partners: designers and developers who specialize in Shopify Plus themes, app integration, and customization

-- Technology partners: ecommerce tools, providers, and integrations that extend the value of Shopify Plus to our merchants.
+- Technology partners: ecommerce tools, providers, and integrations that extend the value and functionality of Shopify Plus

-Shopify maintains a library of more than 1,500 professionally-built apps—roughly six times more than BigCommerce—all of which are designed to minimize dependency on developers.
-The Shopify App Store offers a wide array of solutions, from marketing, sales, social media, shipping, inventory, and even supply-chain management.
+Shopify maintains a library of more than 5,300 professional apps—roughly six times more than BigCommerce—all designed to minimize dependency on developers.
+The Shopify App Store offers a wide array of solutions that specialize in marketing, sales, social media, shipping, inventory, and supply-chain management.

-All told, BigCommerce vs Shopify Plus is a decision that must align with where your business is and where it wants to go.
+All told, BigCommerce versus Shopify Plus is a decision that must align with where your business is and where it wants to go.